AIForces/AIForces/docs/source/problemsetting.rst

 ==================

 Problem is actually a piece of software, usually developed by contest organizers.
-Generally, it's an interactor, which executes user's solutions, control their interaction with the game and finally generates game logs.
+Generally, it's an interactor, which executes user's solutions, controls their interaction with the game and finally generates game logs.

 It's a good idea to make problem code open source, however, you may want to keep some files (e.g. hidden levels)